On the goose bump trail to find my ancestral home in Ireland

 The Gathering 2013

-The Gathering is a year-long festival of events all across Ireland to entice and entertain visitors, especially the Irish diaspora.
-It’s a celebration of Irish culture, history, people and places.
-To learn more visit The Gathering website; The Gathering Facebook page; and check out the travel offers on the Ireland Tourism Canada site.
+The Gathering was a year-long festival of events all across Ireland to entice and entertain visitors, especially the Irish diaspora.
+It was a celebration of Irish culture, history, people and places.

 The dead centre of Dublin